dlilab/lab_Logistics/Code_of_conduct.md

 ## You are welcome in this lab

 The lab is dedicated to creating a safe environment where harassment and other forms of intimidation are not allowed.
 A safe environment also means that there is **zero tolerance for any form of discrimination, including age, disability, appearance, sexual orientation, race, nationality, or religion (or lack thereof)**.
-You are encouraged to share your perspective.
-Everyone’s perspective is valuable and should be listened to equally and respectfully.
+Each person's identity, culture, background, experience, status, abilities, and opinions will be respected.
 Discussions are encouraged, so long as they adhere to considerate language.
 We also are committed to diversity, equity and inclusion and strive to achieve these in the lab.
 Not only is everyone welcome to work in the lab if they follow basic guidelines, we actively seek to build a group that is diverse among multiple dimensions.

 ## General rules of conduct